Eurasian Land Bridge: Expansion projects

 The South Korean government announced on 2 December 2009 that it would conduct an economic and technical study on the feasibility of constructing undersea tunnels for transporting goods and people to and from the country directly to Kyushu, Japan and Shandong, China.

 The United Nations Development Programme has advocated greater regional integration along the Eurasian Land Bridge, including development of rail links between the countries of South and Southeast Asia and Central Asia, called the Trans-Asian Railway project.
 Chinese leaders have called for the establishment of free trade zones at both ends of the Eurasian Land Bridge to facilitate development.
 Said Khalid Malik, United Nations Resident Coordinator in China, "If this comes true, it will enable the continental bridge to play its due role in enhancing co-operation between Asia and Europe, and promoting world peace and development."

 In 2010 and 2011, China announced plans to finance expansion of the rail systems in Laos, Thailand, Myanmar, Cambodia, and Vietnam and connect them to China's rail system via Kunming.
 The plans include construction of a high-speed rail line from Kunming to Vientiane, beginning in April 2011, with a possible future extension to Bangkok.

 On 15 December 2011, Russian Prime Minister Vladimir Putin announced that a rail link was being considered between Sakhalin Island and Japan.
 The rail line, constructed in an undersea tunnel, would link Japan to the Trans-Siberian.

+In 2024, the governments of China, Uzbekistan, and Kyrgyzstan agreed to build a 352-km rail link over the Torugart Pass, connecting Kashgar with the Trans-Caspian Railway via the Ferghana Valley, bypassing Kazakhstan.
+Construction of the Kyrgyzstan railway began in 2025.